-Prior to military service, he received a Bachelor of Music with Distinction in Applied Percussion degree from the Eastman School of Music, in Rochester, N.Y., where he studied with William Street and John H. Beck.
-In later years he pursued graduate studies with Michael Bookspan of the Philadelphia Orchestra and has performed ad hoc with the Buffalo, Harrisburg, Prince William, Chesapeake, Lynchburg, Shenandoah, Richmond, Annapolis and Roanoke Symphony Orchestras; as well as with the Cathedral of St. Thomas More Brass at Arlington, VA; The National Christian Choir and the Baltimore Opera Company.
+Prior to military service, he received the degree Bachelor of Music with Distinction in Applied Percussion from the Eastman School of Music in Rochester, N.Y., where he studied with William Street and John H. Beck and was Principal Percussionist of the Eastman Wind Ensemble his senior year.
+In later years, he pursued graduate studies with Michael Bookspan of the Philadelphia Orchestra and has performed ad hoc with the Buffalo, Harrisburg, Prince William, Chesapeake, Shenandoah, Richmond, Annapolis, Roanoke, and Lynchburg Symphony Orchestras; as well as with The Cathedral of St. Thomas More Brass at Arlington, VA; the Manassas Ballet Theater Orchestra; The Lebanon (PA) Community Concert Band; The National Christian Choir; and the Baltimore Opera Company.